“Now that’s a slap in the face.”

 “I doubt it.
 It’s a big galaxy.”

-Jan Lomona looked out of the window at the midnight Coruscant skyline and sighed, thinking of the lost map and the short cuts lost in the eddies of hyperspace.
+Jan Lomona looked out of the window at the midnight Coruscant skyline and sighed, thinking of the deleted map and the short cuts lost in the eddies of hyperspace.

-“True, and I think it just got a lot bigger.”
+“True, and it just got a lot bigger.”

 The Crusader screamed through hyperspace on a weaving route back towards Setnin.
 Aboard, Jan and Latti both sat in silent thought, the swirls of hyperspace flitting past the thick rectangular window.
 At the rear of the small cockpit Jans two droids Aurran and Troopie busied themselves with operational activities, the old stock light requiring constant attention and repair.
 Jan finished a glass of water and placed it on the console, checking his chrono for the time.

-“We should be back this time tomorrow.”
+“We should be back early evening.”
 Jan waited for a reply from his friend, who had been and remained strangely quiet during the journey.
 “Everything alright?”

 “I know.
 Why Jabba would send someone like me to deal with Fender.
 I don’t know, seems kind of weird.”